VCurry20/pands-project/README.md

 ## Overview
 The purpose of this project is to research Fisher's Iris Dataset and to show how Python can be used to investigate datasets and output the results to graphs.
 I will be using Fisher's Dataset as an example of the functionality of Python and to outline ways in which the analysis carried out on this Dataset is transferable.
 I have included in this Respository the datasets, outputs and also the code used.

-This is a dataset that examines three species of Iris Plant – Iris Setosa, Iris Virginica, and Iris Versicolor.
-It outlines their petal width and length and their sepal width and length.
+The Fisher Iris Dataset examines three species of Iris Plant – Iris Setosa, Iris Virginica, and Iris Versicolor.
+It outlines their petal width and length, and their sepal width and length.
 There are 50 samples of each of the three species, resulting in a 150 line data set.

 This Dataset has been used for pattern analysis, statistics, and more recently for machine learning and for the teaching of data analysis.
-This use has outweighed its importance as information about the biology of the plants, with botanists now even questioning if Iris plants have a Sepal.
+This use has far outweighed its importance as information about the biology of the plants, with botanists now even questioning if Iris plants have a Sepal.
 [16]

 The Dataset is large enough to demonstrate the principles of using a program like python while not so large as to overwhelm a student, it has no missing data, there are 4 attributes covering three different plants and all the data is in the same format and unit type.
 The data set is now also present as a built-in data set which can be imported directly into Python.
 [17]